leonardus/OpenSimNet-doc/OpenSimNet.md

 * `UNAUTHORIZED`
 * `SERVER_FULL`

 If the login is successful, the server will respond with an `ACK` message.
+Whitespace at the beginning and end of usernames MUST be silently truncated.

 ### ACK message